 How We Evaluated Church Accounting Software

-We evaluated financial and accounting software for churches based on price and how they meet the needs of small- and medium-sized churches, such as tracking donations.
-We prioritized systems tailored for use by churches and took into account the flexibility that general-use software can give an experienced bookkeeper.
-Finally, we considered a software’s ability to integrate with church management software.
+We evaluated financial and accounting software for churches based on price and how they meet the needs of small and midsize churches.
+We prioritized systems tailored for use by churches and considered the flexibility that general-use software can give an experienced bookkeeper.
+We considered church accounting features and church management features in our evaluation.

 10% of Overall Score